Skip to main content

 Capital gains tax

 Good though it is for inheritance tax planning, a transfer of shares into trust pre-sale will constitute a disposal for capital gains tax purposes.
 It is possible for a business owner to ’hold over’ the gain so that it is assessed on the trustees later.
-The trustees, though, would not qualify for Entrepreneurs’ Relief for at least a year and then only if there was a qualifying beneficiary who is given a sufficient interest in the trust and holds at least 5% of the shares in the company for a year.
+The trustees, though, would not qualify for Business Asset Disposal relief (formerly known as Entrepreneurs’ Relief) for at least two years and then only if there was a qualifying beneficiary who is given a sufficient interest in the trust and holds at least 5% of the shares in the company for a year.
 If a sale is imminent, using a trust could end up doubling the Capital Gains Tax payable from 10% to 20%.

 Non-tax issues of a Trust owning shares

 From a tax perspective, using trusts to hold shares in a business prior to the sale can provide flexibility and achieve a number of key objectives for a business owner.
 The commercial considerations, however, have to be taken into account.
-There may be provisions in the Articles or a shareholders' agreement which effectively preclude a transfer of shares into trust (although it may be possible for these provisions to be amended).
+There may be provisions in the Articles or a shareholders' agreement which effectively preclude a transfer of shares into trust (although it may be possible for these provisions to be amended) and a buyer may prefer to deal with individuals rather than trustees in concluding a deal particularly if warranties are being given.

 For further guidance on dealing with the sale proceeds of a business, contact our wills, trusts and estates solicitors.